strangetom/ingredient-parser/README.md

 ## Model accuracy

-The model used for labelling tokens in sentences, provided in ```ingredient-parser/``` directory has the following accuracy on a test data set of 25% of the total  data used:
+The model used for labelling tokens in sentences, provided in the ```ingredient-parser/``` directory, has the following accuracy on a test data set of 25% of the total  data used:

 ```
 Sentence-level results: